 Besides carving, it is always a good idea to give your rug a shave to smoothen and level it out.
 All this can be done with rug carving carving clippers.

 You need scissors for two situations.
 First to cut out your rug from the backing cloth, this can be done with regular scissors.
 Don’t cut to close to your design and keep a margin of around 1 to 2 cm.

-Second is when you’re cleaning up the rug.
+Second is when you’re finishing up the rug.
 We recommend to use Duckbill Napping Shears instead of regular scissors.
 Duckbill Shears feature a curved handle that keeps your fingers at a distance while the blade sits close on the surface, for accurate and level trimming.
 Cutting away any loose yarn, or yarn with different heights.

-6. Loop Threader
+7. Loop Threader

 Many new tufters overlook the importance of this small and simple tool.
 A Loop Threader is definitely on the essentials list and will make tufting easier.
 When tufting, you need to feed the yarn through a small hole in front of your tufting gun.
 When using a Loop Threader, you simply pull the yarn through it in seconds.
 Without it…. it becomes quite a hassle.

-7. Carpet Glue (Latex)
+8. Carpet glue (Latex)